Sarikoli | |

 The earliest written accounts in English are from the 1870s which generally use the name "Sarikoli" to refer to the language, but some written accounts since that time may use a different pronunciation derived from transcribing Chinese phonetics of the term into English as "Selekur(i)".[6]
 Modern Chinese researchers often mention Sarikoli and Tajik names in their papers.[7][2]

 The number of speakers is around 35,000; most reside in the Taxkorgan Tajik Autonomous County in Southern Xinjiang Province, China.
 The Chinese name for the Sarikoli language, as well as the usage of Sarikol as a toponym, is Sàléikuòlèyǔ (萨雷阔勒语).
 Speakers in China typically use Chinese and Uyghur to communicate with people of other ethnic groups in the area.
-The rest are found in the Pakistani-controlled sector of Kashmir, closely touching the Pakistan-Chinese international borders.
+The rest are found in parts of the Pakistani-administered Kashmir, closely touching the Pakistan-Chinese international borders in the north east.

 The language has no official written form.
 Linguist Gao Erqiang, publishing in China, used IPA to transcribe the sounds of Sarikoli in his book and dictionary,[8] while Tatiana N. Pakhalina, publishing in Russia, used an alphabet similar to that of the Wakhi language in hers.[9][10]
 The majority of Sarikoli-speakers attend schools using Uyghur as the medium of instruction.[citation needed]